Install on Azure

 cloudProvider: azure

-with the secret name created in the step before.
+Replace [MY_CONFIG_SECRET_NAME] with the secret name created in the Generate configuration secret step.

 Edit service account values